to the BVI!

 Smith's includes trips to Anegada,

-Tortola Fast Ferry only goes between Charlotte Amalie, STT
+Road Town Fast Ferry only goes between STT & Road Town,

 ~ ~ Miscellaneous HOT